troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 A classical set up I probably have seen dozens of time is that one of those rockstar delivers this super useful new backend feature that will be used on the web frontend everybody has been waiting for.

 Problem is that he didn't really care about communicating this.
 QA is missing.
-Normally not an issue since developers work in a squad where QA is a part of the team (you're doing this, right?) but that rockstar never actually fit in anywhere in so you kind of let him work on his own (what could possibly go wrong?).
+Normally not an issue since developers work in a squad where QA is a part of the team (you're doing this, right?) but that rockstar never actually fit in anywhere in so you kind of let him work on his own.
 Supervision by the product team was spotty at best since nobody there really got along with our that dev (which imposes a high entry barrier for communications) and so on and so on.
 Fast forward 6 months: The feature is still not live, everybody involved is highly frustrated and the first team members are starting to click on the latest "Looking for a new challenge" linkedin requests.

 Now there are obviously a lot of things that went wrong (and not just with that single developer) but in most cases the overall perception will be that the rockstar developer delivered.
 While the other teams failed to so.